Nancy Astor, Viscountess Astor: England

 Nancy Shaw was already known in English society as an interesting and witty American at a time when numerous wealthy young American women had married into the aristocracy.
 Her tendency to be saucy in conversation but religiously devout and almost prudish in behaviour confused many of the English men but pleased some of the older socialites.
 Nancy also began to show her skill at winning over critics.
 She was once asked by an English woman, "Have you come to get our husbands?"
 Her unexpected response, "If you knew the trouble I had getting rid of mine...", charmed her listeners and displayed the wit for which she became known.

 Nancy photographed around the time of her engagement to Waldorf Astor in 1906.

 She married an Englishman, albeit one born in the United States, Waldorf Astor.
-When he was twelve, his father, William Waldorf Astor had moved the family to England and raised his children in the English aristocratic style.
+When he was twelve, his father William Waldorf Astor had moved the family to England and raised his children in the English aristocratic style.
 The couple were well matched, as both were American expatriates with similar temperaments.
 They were of the same age and even born on the same day, 19 May 1879.
 Astor shared some of Nancy's moral attitudes and had a heart condition that may have contributed to his restraint.
 After the marriage, the Astors moved into Cliveden, a lavish estate in Buckinghamshire on the River Thames; it was a wedding gift from Astor's father.
 Nancy Astor developed as a prominent hostess for the social elite.
 (Note: Her social efforts were not always successful.
 Harold Nicolson recorded an entry in his diary for 29 November 1930: "Down to Cliveden.
 A desultory drivel.
 After dinner, in order to enliven the party, Lady Astor dons a Victorian hat and a pair of false teeth.
 It does not enliven the party".)

 The Astors also bought a substantial London house, No. 4 St. James's Square, now the premises of the Naval & Military Club.
 A blue plaque unveiled in 1987 commemorates Astor at St. James's Square.
 Through her many social connections, Lady Astor became involved in a political circle called Milner's Kindergarten.
 Considered liberal in their age, the group advocated unity and equality among English-speaking people and a continuance or expansion of the British Empire.

-Religious views

-With Milner's Kindergarten, Astor began her association with Philip Kerr.
-The friendship became important in her religious life; they met shortly after Kerr had suffered a spiritual crisis regarding his once devout Catholicism.
-They were attracted to Christian Science, to which they both eventually converted.
-After converting, she began to proselytise for that faith and played a role in Kerr's conversion to it.
-She also tried to convert Hilaire Belloc's daughters to Christian Science, which led to a rift between them.

-Despite having Catholic friends including Belloc, Astor had religious views that included a strong vein of anti-Catholicism.
-She attempted to discourage the hiring of Jews or Catholics to senior positions at The Observer, a newspaper owned by her husband.